jsdealy/latin/miscellae/guideToLatinConversation.md

 was gradually reduced to 1 ounce, this producing a corresponding depreciation in the value of the coin.
-The as was divided into twelve parts, the coins being named according to the number of ounces they con- tained.
+The as was divided into twelve parts, the coins being named according to the number of ounces they contained.

 As, = 12 ounces.